guiwang1201/guiwang1201.github.io/_pages/cv.md

 * **Wang, G.**, Wang, H., & Wang, L.* (2022).
 Research trends in tourism and hospitality from 1991 to 2020: an integrated approach of corpus linguistics and bibliometrics. *6*(2). *Journal of Hospitality and Tourism Insights*. [https://doi.org/10.1108/jhti-09-2021-0260](https://doi.org/10.1108/jhti-09-2021-0260)

 ## **Conferences and Forums**
++ **Wang, G.** (2023, October 27).
+Kolmogorov complexity metrics in assessing L2 proficiency: An information-theoretic approach.
+Paper presented at *The 10th International Symposium on Second Language Acquisition Research in China*.
+Shangdong, China.
++ **Wang, G.** (2022, November 20).
+Linguistic complexity in scientific writing: A large-scale diachronic study from 1821 to 1920.
+Paper presented at *The 1st International Symposium on Data Science and Second Language Research*.
+Ningbo, China.
 + **Wang, G.** (2021, May 16).
 Research trends in tourism and hospitality from 1991 to 2020: An integrated approach of corpus linguistics and bibliometrics.
 Paper presented at *The 12th Annual Conference of the Professional Committee of Educational Linguistics*, Shanghai Jiao Tong University.
 Shanghai, China.
-+ **Wang, G.** (2022, November 20).
-Linguistic complexity in scientific writing: A large-scale diachronic study from 1821 to 1920.
-Paper presented at *The 1st International Symposium on Data Science and Second Language Research*.
-Ningbo, China.

 ## Research Projects
 Chief investigator (2022/06-2022/11).
 Project title: A Corpus-based analysis of syntactic complexity measures in the discussion part of the academic writing of Chinese EFL Master Students.
 Founder: Shanghai Normal University. ¥ 800.

 ## Research Techniques and Skills